vblanch/cryptocurrency_ps_module/cryptocurrency/readme.txt

 2. On the upper menu, click on Localization > Currencies

 3. Add as many cryptocurrencies as you want for your shop.
 Recommended ISO code for cryptocurrencies: 999.
 Also beware that some symbols for currencies won't display properly on the invoices.
+If you want to auto-update the value of the currencies (Bitcoin and Dogecoin) you must set their ISO codes as BTC and DGE.

 4. Once you have your currencies, go to Modules > Payment.